AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/release-notes/current.md

 ## Bug Fixes {#bug-fixes}

-* If a configuration pipeline is set up such that the configuration is larger than 300 kB, an NPE is now thrown and the pipeline ends with a `FAILED` status code describing that  the configuration is too large.
+* An error was corrected where configuration pipelines would fail at the build step with an unclear error message if the location of the configuration files was not set properly.
+The error message is now clear and indicates that the user should check that the location of the configuration files is correct.
 * When a build step finishes with status `FAILED` due to a `BUILD_MAVEN_TRANSFER_ARTIFACT_ERROR`, it is now properly described as an error due to merge conflicts with the destination branch.